mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - How do they impact efficiency?
 - How do they impact heat density?
 - How do they impact transient response?

+### Controls/Stability
+- What does stability refer to in a buck?
+- What happens when a buck is stable/unstable/marginally stable?
+What about during load transients or noisy events?
+- What type of system is the output LC filter?
+- How do inductor/capacitor values impact stability?
+- Explain what happens during a load transient event.
+- How is transient response characterized?
+- What is a feedforward capacitor?
+When is it needed?
+- Explain different control topologies.
+- What is the difference between voltage-mode and current-mode control?
+Why are they often both implemented simultaneously?
+- Explain subharmonic oscillation.
+- When using peak current mode control, what happens when the duty cycle is less than 50% during noise events/load pertubations?
+What about when the duty cycle is greater than 50%?
+- What is slope compensation and when is it needed? (what kinda person asks undergrads this?)

 ### Designing Buck Converters
 - What components are typically integrated in the IC and which are typically external?